Gregory Pierce, Associate Director of Research, UCLA Luskin Center for Innovation

 Phone: (310) 267-5435 Fax: (310) 267-5443

-Greg Pierce is the Associate Director of Research at the Luskin Center for Innovation (LCI) and serves as a Senior Researcher, leading LCI’s Water and Transportation programs.
+Greg Pierce is the Associate Director of Research at the Luskin Center for Innovation (LCI) and serves as a Senior Researcher, leading LCI’s Water, Environmental Equity and Transportation programs.
 He is also an Adjunct Assistant Professor in the Department of Urban Planning.
 Greg received a PhD in Urban Planning in 2015 and an MA in Urban Planning in 2011, both from UCLA.

 Dr. Pierce’s research on basic resource/service provision and access for disadvantaged or marginalized populations takes place at three connected scales, with sectoral foci on water and transport.
 At the sub-national or state scale, Dr. Pierce employs formal policy design techniques to evaluate and inform service provision strategies formulated by national sub-national agencies.
 At the metropolitan scale, political economy analysis is employed to assess programs and plans which allocate services to specific neighborhoods and households.
 Finally, in response to sub-national and metropolitan scale failures, Dr. Pierce’s research utilizes rational choice and behavior models to analyze low-income urban and households strategies to secure access to and utilize these basic services and programs.